Skip to main content

 There are three main types of sources: primary, secondary, and tertiary

-• Primary sources are original materials created or produced during the time under study.
+• are original materials created or produced during the time under study.

-• They present original thinking, report a discovery, or share new information.
+• present original thinking, report a discovery, or share new information.

-• These materials have not been interpreted, filtered, or evaluated.
+• have not been interpreted, filtered, or evaluated.

-• Primary sources enable the reader to make their own interpretations about the event, without having to rely on what has already been written on the topic.
+• enable the reader to make their own interpretations about the event, without having to rely on what has already been written on the topic.

-• A primary source reflects an individual viewpoint from a participant or observer.
+• reflects an individual viewpoint from a participant or observer.

 • Original research is created using primary resources.

-A secondary source analyzes, evaluates, and interprets one or more primary sources.
+• analyze, evaluate, and interpret one or more primary sources.

-• Many secondary sources rely on other secondary sources for information.
+• rely on other secondary sources for information.

 • Journal articles that interpret or review a topic or event are secondary sources.